 When I’m not working my skills of instrument resurrection, I spend my time practicing martial arts, walking in the wilderness, swimming the greatest of lakes, baking bread, and playing music.

 You can find me where there’s good coffee, old pines, and sometimes where you’d least expect it.

 After twenty years of working as a full-time luthier, I’m going after a longtime dream.
 I’m back in school and studying to work as a therapist.
-I plan to build custom instruments in tandem with this new work.
-We’ll see how the story unfolds!

 Open by Appointment Only